 Being named an ICA Fellow is the most significant international distinction that can be given to a professional working in the archival and information management field.
-The ICA Fellows was established to honour our members and members of the international archives community who have given distinguished service to the ICA or to the cause of archives at the international level.
+The ICA Fellows award was established to honour our members and others in the international archives community who have given distinguished service to the ICA or to the cause of archives at the international level.
 According to the Constitution, only two or three Fellows may be named each year.
 Recognition by one's international colleagues is a rare and meaningful honour.

 Nominees for ICA Fellow do not have to be an ICA member.
-Please also note that the Fellowship cannot be awarded posthumously and self nominations will not be accepted.
+Please also note that the Fellowship cannot be awarded posthumously and self-nominations will not be accepted.

 - One page (1 page) supporting statement describing why the nominee deserves this honour

 - Two brief supporting letters, no more than two (2) pages long that are specifically written for this nomination

 - A brief bio of the candidate's professional contributions